Shopify/shopify-api-js/docs/reference/billing/subscriptions.md

 `ActiveSubscriptions`

-An object containing an array with subscription details, with the following shape:
+An object with an `activeSubscriptions` property containing an array with app subscription details, with the following shape:

 ```ts
 {